-S.No Issues Remarks 1) Business Correspondents (BC): For effective functioning of BC model in reaching poor villagers, the following need to be addressed: BCs are not making enough income due to catering of services to low-income customers with low volume transactions.
-For optimum usage of BCs in reaching the poor villagers, BCs have to be adequately compensated so that they are sufficiently incentivized to promote financial inclusion as a viable business opportunity.
+S. No Issues Remarks 1) Business Correspondents (BC): For effective functioning of BC model in reaching poor villagers, the following need to be addressed: BCs are not making enough income due to catering of services to low-income customers with low volume transactions.
+For optimum usage of BCs in reaching the poor villagers, BCs have to be adequately compensated so that they are sufficiently incentivised to promote financial inclusion as a viable business opportunity.
 The usefulness of BC model is dependent on the kind of support provided by the bank branches.
 For effective supervision of BC operations and for addressing cash management issues as also to take care of customer grievances, banks should open small brick and mortar branches at a reasonable distance.
 Further, banks should initiate suitable training and skill development programes for effective functioning of BCs.
 Banks 2) Tailor Made Services: Innovative Products: Designing suitable innovative products to cater to the requirements of poor villagers at affordable rates is an absolute imperative.
 To wean away villagers from borrowing from money lenders, banks should develop simplified credit disbursement procedures and also flexibility in their work processes.
-Banks 3) Technology Applications: In an ICT enabled environment, technology is the main lever to achieve the eventual goal of financial inclusion at the earliest.
-ATM-Network: ATM Network in rural areas accounted Banks/RRBs, Co-op Banks
+Banks